QA – All about British Business & Enterprise interests.

 Productivity remains a concern for the UK in general

 While it’s certainly great news that manufacturing is doing well in certain sectors, the picture isn’t quite as rosy when we look at thing like productivity.
 A recent survey found that just 21% of business surveyed has carried out a major project in the last 6 months which is a slightly worrying statistic.
-If other industries were to take note of the manufacturing sectors success and indeed themselves manage to lower the price of their goods in a similar fashion to cheap wallpaper, then they too would perhaps see the same growth levels.
+If other industries were to take note of the manufacturing sectors success and indeed themselves manage to lower the price of their goods in a similar fashion to discount wallpaper, then they too would perhaps see the same growth levels.
 These figures may see a boost in the near future however due to the introduction of work place automation, though this may initially come at a cost of employment in general which we’ve written a number of articles on.

 Sentiment in the manufacturing industry remains high however, around 85% of business’s surveyed say that they are optimistic about future prospects and are confident about investments in the UK.